-One of our lovely house guests this past weekend at Coachella was Jenni of the blog I Spy DIY – so of course we had to get our craft on one morning before heading to the festival!
+One of our lovely house guests this past weekend was Jenni of the blog I Spy DIY – so of course we had to get our craft on one morning before heading to the festival!
 Jenni brought supplies for three projects: friendship bracelets, wrapped sunglasses and flower crowns.
 I loved the colorful bracelets and thought it was such a perfect festival DIY – if you’re going to a festival with a friend or group of friends, make these bracelets as a symbol of your trip and to remember the festival by.

 What you need: Scissors, cord (the cord is pictured above on the larger spools), pliers, lobster clasps, jumprings, end caps, super glue.